osisoft/PI-Adapter/V1/Installation/Install the adapter.md

    curl http://localhost:5590/api/v1/configuration
    ```

-    If you receive an error, wait a few seconds and try the script again.
+    If you receive an error, wait a few seconds and run the command again.
 If the installation was successful, a JSON copy of the default system configuration is returned.